emostov/private_blockchain/ReadMe.md

 from a registration node.
 To start the registration simply start at command line and pass no arguments:

-"go run Block.go block_generation.go BlockChain.go handlers.go HeartBeat.go logger.go Main.go routes.go broadcast_network.go SyncBlockChain.go Register.go"
+~$ go run Block.go block_generation.go BlockChain.go handlers.go HeartBeat.go logger.go Main.go routes.go broadcast_network.go SyncBlockChain.go Register.go

 To start nodes, run at the command line and pass a valid port number that is not in use.
 For, example to run at port 8001:

-"go run Block.go block_generation.go BlockChain.go handlers.go HeartBeat.go logger.go Main.go routes.go broadcast_network.go SyncBlockChain.go Register.go 8001"
+~$ go run Block.go block_generation.go BlockChain.go handlers.go HeartBeat.go logger.go Main.go routes.go broadcast_network.go SyncBlockChain.go Register.go 8001

 # ABOUT:
 - Currently only a simple POW protocol is implemented, meaning the target value